muzzi85/risk_prediction_customer_analysis/README.md

 │
-├── api/                    # API services and model endpoints ├── dashboard/              # Dashboards and UI applications ├── data/                   # Raw and processed datasets ├── explainability/         # SHAP and interpretability utilities ├── features/               # Feature engineering logic ├── governance/             # Validation and governance checks ├── models/                 # Trained models and pipelines ├── monitoring/             # Monitoring and drift utilities ├── notebooks/              # Research and experimentation notebooks ├── orchestration/          # Workflow orchestration ├── tests/                  # Unit and integration tests │
+├── api/                    # API services and model endpoints ├── dashboard/              # Dashboards and UI applications ├── data/                   # Raw and processed datasets .
+Can not be loaded into GitHub but can be found here https://www.kaggle.com/competitions/home-credit-default-risk/data
+├── explainability/         # SHAP and interpretability utilities ├── features/               # Feature engineering logic
+├── governance/             # Validation and governance checks TBA ├── models/                 # Trained models and pipelines ├── monitoring/             # Monitoring and drift utilities ├── notebooks/              # Research and experimentation notebooks ├── orchestration/          # Workflow orchestration TBA ├── tests/                  # Unit and integration tests │
 ├── requirements.txt